CivicActions/guidebook/docs/03-policies/leaving-civicactions.md

 ### 3. Return your equipment

-When you leave CivicActions, you are responsible for returning all CivicActions issued equipment.
+When you leave Civic Actions, you are responsible for returning all Civic Actions issued equipment.
 Failure to do so may lead to your final paycheck being withheld until the equipment is returned.

 > @todo [^^^ THIS SHOULD BE REVIEWED BY MARC](https://trello.com/c/287hCpDJ/85-leaving-civicactions-review-and-update-return-your-equipment)